Krista-Pipho/gynandromorph_2024/README.md

 1. Download the Miniconda Installer for your operating system from the official website: [https://docs.anaconda.com/miniconda/install/](https://docs.anaconda.com/miniconda/install/)
 2. Navigate to the bottom of the website until you see the "Quick Command Line Install" section
 3. Follow the steps for your operating system (Windows, macOS, or Linux)
-4. Run 'conda --version' in your terminal to ensure that Miniconda has been installed
+4. Run `conda --version` in your terminal to ensure that Miniconda has been installed

 ### Security: SSH key generation and DCC -> Github connection